-The 2019 NEOS Miniconference will be held on Friday, June 7th in the Robbins Health Learning Centre at MacEwan University.
-Preconference events will be held on Thursday, June 6th at the University of Alberta (Cameron Library) and at the Royal Alberta Museum.
+The 2019 NEOS Miniconference was held on Friday, June 7th in the Robbins Health Learning Centre at MacEwan University.
+Preconference events were held on Thursday, June 6th at the University of Alberta (Cameron Library) and at the Royal Alberta Museum.

 NEOS Update – Kristine Plastow (Red Deer College) and Eve Poirier (NorQuest College), NEOS Executive Co-Chairs

 1A – An Investigation of the Privacy of Library Users (The Heart, 9-100)